-Harper says the set-up is designed to provide confidence to electric vehicle drivers and deliver fast charging at scale.
+Above the shops sits an education centre and a lounge with free wi-fi, bookable meeting pods and a wellness centre, featuring exercise bikes that can generate electricity that's fed back to the chargers.
+While the chargers are available 24 hours a day, the retail units and meeting rooms are open from 6am to 10pm.
+Harper says the setup is designed to provide confidence to electric-vehicle drivers and deliver rapid charging at scale.
 He said: “We want to enable the masses to move to electric vehicles.
 People just want to use their car, and not be daunted.
 This is designed to work for the masses”.

-The site, which is around 17 miles from the M11, Stansted Airport and a similar distance from Colchester and Chelmsford, will be net carbon-neutral from the start.
-Gridserve has recently acquired a 10MWp (megawatt peak) solar farm with a 6MW battery near Flitwick, Bedfordshire, which will provide net zero carbon energy.
-In addition, there are 200 KWp (kilowatt peak) panels on the Braintree site.
+The Braintree site, which is around 17 miles from the M11 and Stansted Airport and a similar distance from Colchester and Chelmsford, has been net-carbon-neutral from the start.
+Gridserve has acquired a 10MWp (megawatt peak) solar farm with a six-megawatt battery near Flitwick, Bedfordshire, which provide net-zero-carbon energy.
+In addition, there are 200 KWp (kilowatt peak) solar panels on the Braintree site.